Building Performance Database

 ER -

-Contact, Buildings Performance Database, and Office of Energy Efficiency & Renewable Energy (EERE).
-Buildings Performance Database.
+Kace, Josh, et al. Building Performance Database.
 Office of Energy Efficiency & Renewable Energy, 25 November, 2014, Open Energy Data Initiative (OEDI). https://data.openei.org/submissions/145.

-Contact, B., & (EERE), O. (2014).
-Buildings Performance Database.
+Kace, J., Walter, T., & Advantage, E. (2014).
+Building Performance Database.
 [Data set].
 Open Energy Data Initiative (OEDI).
 Office of Energy Efficiency & Renewable Energy. https://data.openei.org/submissions/145

-Contact, Buildings Performance Database and Office of Energy Efficiency & Renewable Energy (EERE).
-Buildings Performance Database.
+Kace, Josh, Travis Walter, and Earth Advantage.
+Building Performance Database.
 Office of Energy Efficiency & Renewable Energy, November, 25, 2014.
 Distributed by Open Energy Data Initiative (OEDI). https://data.openei.org/submissions/145

 @misc{OEDI_Dataset_145,

-title = {Buildings Performance Database},
+title = {Building Performance Database},

 url = {https://data.openei.org/submissions/145},